adnammit/notes/git.md

 		- That remote repo is almost always called origin, but it doesn't have to be.

-### MERGING VS REBASING
+### Merging vs Rebasing
 * merge: combining branches together
-		- git checkout mywork : get the branch you want
+	- `git checkout mywork`: get the branch you want
-		- git merge master : merge in 'master'
+	- `git merge master`: merge in 'master'
 	- there should rarely be conflicts -- maybe only if two people are adding at the same time
 * rebase: changing history
 	- this is mostly troublesome when you're rebasing something already pushed to others

 ### SELECTIVE MERGING